 - simplifying each statement in turn, from bottom to top - removing line 10 fails it outputs the symptom. - removing lines 4-9 succeeds - removing line 3 succeeds x's value is not used later - removing line 2 succeeds x is not used later

-Thus, the best variant, using reverse simplification, consists of line 10.
+Thus, the best variant, using reverse simplification, consists of line 10, as shown in Figure 9(c).
 The key point is that reverse simplification reflects how dependencies flow from the top of a block to its bottom.